googlefonts/colr-gradients-spec/colr-gradients-spec.md

 | VarFixed | centerX | x coordinate for the center of rotation. |
 | VarFixed | centerY | y coordinate for the center of rotation. |

 *__Note:__ Skews can also be represented using the PaintTransformed table.
-The important difference is in being able to specify skew as an angle rather than as changes to basis vectors.*
+The important difference is in being able to specify skew as an angle rather than as changes to basis vectors.
+Also, when varying angles, a representation directly in degrees is more amenable to smooth variation.*

 ##### PaintComposite table (format 10)